 Our Special EU Fee and more

-The University of Kent is delighted to offer EU students who start their programmes in the 2021/22 or 2022/23 academic year a special EU fee, which is 25% lower than our standard international fee.
+The University of Kent is delighted to offer EU students who start their programmes in 2022/23 and 2023/24 academic year a special EU fee, which is 25% lower than our standard international fee.
 Their special EU fee status will be guaranteed for the duration of their programmes.

 This is in addition to the award-winning teaching, world-leading research, generous scholarships, employability-focused support, exciting study-abroad opportunities, safe and welcoming study environments, and a memorable student experience that we continue to offer our EU students.

 Brexit and Transition Period

 Brexit refers to the UK's formal withdrawal of its EU membership, which occurred on 31 January 2020.
 A transition period started immediately, during which trade, travel and freedom of movement remained largely unchanged.
 The transition period ended on 31 December 2020 when new rules commenced, affecting trade, travel, and freedom of movement.

 This depends on where you are, what your status is, and when your programme commences.
 Read on to find out more.

 No, Irish students will not be affected by Brexit.
 You will continue to be eligible for home fee and you do not need a visa to study in the UK thanks to the Common Travel Area.

 No, the two parties involved in the Brexit process are the UK and the EU.
 If you are not from the EU/EEA/Switzerland, you will not be impacted by this process.
 The University of Kent will continue to welcome students from all over the world.